 Two Methods of Measuring Tank Levels

 Accurate measurement of tank levels is key in a bunker quantity survey.
-Two main methods are used: sounding the tank and calculating the ullage.
+Two main methods are used: sounding the tank, or (alternatively) calculating the ullage.
 These methods help determine the marine fuel on board.

 Measuring Level by Sounding the Tank

+Sounding is the most prevalent method of measuring bunkers.
 To measure the depth of a tank, the sounding method employs a tape with a weighted bob that reaches the tank's bottom.
-Sounding tapes are frequently employed in bunker surveys for accurate readings when utilized properly.

 Nevertheless, caution should be exercised regarding potential manipulation tactics.
-Loosening the tape may falsely indicate a level higher by 1-2 cm than the actual measurement.
+Excessive loosening of the tape may falsely indicate a level higher by 1-2 cm than the actual measurement.

 Measuring Level by Calculating the Ullage of the Tank